fmann/next_prev_for_term/README.md

 DESCRIPTION
 -----------

-A Drupal 7 module that creates next and previous links within a vocabulary
+A Drupal 7 module that creates next and previous links within a vocabulary.
+Based on code cribbed from [Drupal.org](http://drupal.org/node/45050#comment-5056854).

 REQUIREMENTS
 ------------